TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/programs/README.md

-# RISC-V Assembly Programs for 5-Stage Pipeline Processor
+# Aseembly code for RISCV RV32IM AXI4-Lite Based SoC

-This directory contains assembly programs and test cases for the **RV32IM 5-stage pipeline processor** implemented in Verilog/VHDL.
+This directory contains assembly programs and test cases for the **RISCV RV32IM SoC** implemented in Verilog/SystemVerilog.
 The programs are compiled into machine code (`.hex`) that can be loaded into the instruction memory of the processor during simulation or FPGA synthesis.

 ---